 Founders have to learn so many new skills when they're launching a startup, and writing a business plan is a big one.
 When you're writing your business plan for the first time, things can get… intimidating.

-Lucky for you — we’ve created a complete guide to writing your business plan.
-Check it out if you haven’t already.
+Lucky for you — we've created a complete guide to writing your business plan.
+Check it out if you haven't already.
 (And if a link from there brought you here, just keep reading!)
+We'll share some business plan samples so you can get started writing your own professional business plan.

 But, while it's nice to be guided step-by-step, it can also really help to have concrete examples when you're approaching creating something for the first time.